 Judging from the layout of the labels, 1886 is either the date on which they were prepared or when the information was recorded.
 It is transcribed as 1880 in Henshall’s report, which is a plausible reading of the label on the H.TWG 4.1 bootee.
 The final digit on it can be seen either as a 0 or a 6 but the label on 4.2 unequivocally shows the latter.
 The other contextual information she provided appears extensively in the earlier post and I will only be repeating her illustrations and a few relevant narrative snippets about the fabric structure below.

 The most important construction feature that Henshall overlooked was that the bootees were initially made with yarn soles worked integrally into the fabric.
-They are worn through at the toes and heels in a manner that suggests the leather soles to be repairs rather than affixed from the outset.
+They are worn through at the toes and heels in a manner that suggests the leather soles may have been repairs rather than affixed from the outset.

-This makes it less “uncertain if the top edge, which is finished with three horizontal ribs, is the beginning of the work.”
+Enough of the fabric in the soles is intact for it to be possible to clarify Henshall’s remark about it being “uncertain if the top edge, which is finished with three horizontal ribs, is the beginning of the work.”
 As with any other crocheted sock, one that is slip stitched can be worked either ‘toe up’ or ‘cuff down.’
 If such an item is visible in its entirety, there is normally little difficulty in determining which alternative it represents.
-The leather soles on the Edinburgh bootees obscure relevant detail, nor is the design of the toe and heel in the bootee commonplace.
+However, the leather soles on the Edinburgh bootees obscure relevant detail, nor is the design of the toe and heel in the bootee commonplace.

 Henshall provides a drawing that is apparently intended to represent the FLO stitches, albeit worked from the inside to the outside of the sock as what are frequently termed ‘inverse’ stitches.
 However, she either failed to note, or correctly to render, the crossing of the legs in the individual loops in the actual fabric.
 (The difference is effected by wrapping the yarn under the hook from front to back — YU — rather than the current standard YO.)